ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

     exit 0
 }
 ```

+the `exit 0` tells nextflow to quit running and exit after printing the help message.

 * Paste the above helpMessage() function and if statement in the `main.nf` file above `process runBlast`.